Frequently Asked Questions

 What cultural and affinity-based student organizations are available on campus?

-Goucher is a campus with room for all kinds of people.
-As a result, we have a number of student and cultural organizations where you will find students who share a cultural background or an interest in certain parts of the world.
-Here are a few examples: the Goucher International Student Association (GISA), Asian Student Association (serves as an umbrella organization for students who identify as Asian American, East Asian, Middle Eastern, Pacific Islander, South Asian, and Southeast Asian), Hispanic Organization for Learning and Awareness (HOLA), Multicultural Understanding to Transform Stereotypes (MUTTS), and other clubs and organizations.
+Goucher is home to a diverse student body.
+As a result, we have a number of organizations where you will find students who share a cultural background or an interest in certain parts of the world.
+Examples include: the Goucher International Student Association (GISA), Asian Student Association (serves as an umbrella organization for students who identify as Asian American, East Asian, Middle Eastern, Pacific Islander, South Asian, and Southeast Asian), Hispanic Organization for Learning and Awareness (HOLA), Multicultural Understanding to Transform Stereotypes (MUTTS), and other clubs and organizations.

 I have other questions that are not answered here.
 To whom should I direct them?